NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Vestigial Wings.md

 You possess small, weak wings that aid in balance.
-You gain the [[Feats/Steady Balance|Steady Balance]] and [[Feats/Cat Fall|Cat Fall]] skill feats as bonus feats, even if you aren't trained in Acrobatics.
+You gain the [[Steady Balance|Steady Balance]] and [[Cat Fall|Cat Fall]] skill feats as bonus feats, even if you aren't trained in Acrobatics.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*